acreloaded/updater/README.md

-AssaultCube Reloaded Updater
+AssaultCube Reloaded Launcher
 =====
-This is the official AssaultCube Reloaded updater.
+This is the official auto-updater launcher for AssaultCube Reloaded.

 It can check for updates when you launch ACR.

-It can also download or update AssaultCube Reloaded for you.
+You can also launch it in an interactive mode, with which you can download or update AssaultCube Reloaded.